-Creeping phlox (Phlox subulata) is a low-grow, ground cover plant that carpets any sunny field.
-In spring, its dense, delicate foliage is topped with a profusion of fragrant flowers in white, blues, purples and pinks.
+Creeping phlox (Phlox subulata, USDA zones 3-9) is a low-growing, ground cover plant that carpets any sunny field.
+In spring, its dense, delicate foliage is topped with a profusion of fragrant flowers in white, blues, purples or pinks.
 This herbaceous perennial spreads fast and is an easy-care creeper that doesn't require much gardener effort.
 If you have a little phlox and want more, you can use the easiest of the phlox propagation methods to "build" more phlox ground cover: dividing or splitting creeping phlox.

 Phlox Ground Cover